Monim64/MaximumProbabilityOfSequenceWithHiddenMarkovModel/README.md

 This project is created on purpose of learnig Machine Learning algorithm named Hidden Markov Model.
 User can get maximum probability of their given sequence.

 # Sample Input
-Enter the number of Hidden Sequence: 2\n
+Enter the number of Hidden Sequence: 2

-Enter the name of 2 Hidden sequences\n
+Enter the name of 2 Hidden sequences

-Rainy\n
+Rainy

 Sunny

 Enter the number of Observe Sequence: 3

 Enter the name of 3 Observe sequences

 Class

 Play

 Sleep

 Enter the values of Start Probability:

 Enter value for Rainy: 0.4

 Enter value for Sunny: 0.6

 Enter the values of Transition Probability: